PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

   ![image](https://github.com/user-attachments/assets/0b144f67-0257-4b24-bc09-1d1dd54e1f52)

 ## Passwordless Alliance Members site
-It will be referred to as Members site from now on.
+Passwordless Alliance Members site will be referred to as Members site from now on.
 To proceed with the process below, you must be registered on the Members site and the service of the application to which you want to apply Passwordless X1280 must be registered.
 If you are not registered yet, please register and apply through the link below and proceed again.

 [https://members.passwordlessalliance.org](https://members.passwordlessalliance.org)